niknik199/english-for-designers/Case_study_Namoudusi.md

 So my goal was simple - create a tool that makes emotions easier to talk about.
 Not through lectures, but through stories, fun activiities. laughter, and connection.
 Through spending some *quality time* together.

+## The Solution: Welcome to the world full of emotions!
+It's all already in you, let's just explore it together!

+The game introduces a group of emotional creatures — each one represents one of 8 feelings.
+There is joy, sadness, fear, anger, trust, disgust, anticipation and surprise.
+Kids meet these characters in different activities, which help them figure out what’s going on.

+**Why do you think people have trust issues?
+What can you hear, if we stay quiet for a while?
+Do you think it is okay to cry, if we are sad?**

+Through the interaction, children learn to:
+- Name and recognize different emotions,
+- Understand why feelings happen,
+- Talk about their own emotions,
+- Support others with empathy.

+**The game includes:**
+- Emotion playing cards
+- A colorful board with 8 emotion zones
+- 3D characters,

+# There are no winners or losers.
+The goal is shared understanding.

+The game is designed to be flexible: families can play together, teachers can use it in class, therapists can bring it into their sessions.
+No two games are the same, every round opens up new conversations.